TienSFU25/2650-weekly-exercises/final_project/project_impl.md

 The final implementation submission will include:

-1. A Git tag for your project's code.
+1. A Git tag for your project's code (+SHA + screenshot as always).
 I expect to be able to `docker-compose up` or some other similar one-liner to get stuff running.

 2. A `README.md` file with notes about your system, including: